Here is some “wisdom” from yours truly. (Shared as closing remarks in a commencement speech to kids)

 - I am lucky to have been born with no learning disabilities, and I have the capacity to learn at a pace at least as well as most.

 - I was lucky to have a role model or two in my family that I learned a lot from.
-I’ve seen evidence of the anti-role model from which I learned what not to do.
+In some cases they where role models which I learned what NOT to do.
 Both have been valuable in forming who and what I am.

 - I have been blessed to be born in a country where schools and books are available along with the presence of teachers who tried to share whatever knowledge they had.
 Not everyone in this world has that.

-- I will admit that elements of a person’s success in life can be relegated to an event that might be considered lucky, but I do want to share with you some parting thoughts on luck.
+- I will admit that elements of a person’s success in life can be relegated to an event that might be influenced by luck, but I do want to share with you some parting thoughts on luck.

 You cannot count on luck.